WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 location on a single node.
 This can be useful for testing Elasticsearch’s

 ability to form clusters, but it is not a configuration recommended for

-In order to form a cluster with nodes on other servers, your
+In order to communicate and to form a cluster with nodes on other servers, your

 node will need to bind to a non-loopback address.
 While there are many